element-hq/riot-android/README.md

 Console
 =======

-Console is an android Matrix client.
+Console is an Android Matrix client.

 It uses https://github.com/matrix-org/matrix-android-sdk